brouberol/blog/content/cant-enough-be-enough.md

 she told me.

-At that point, I knew that however high the stock price was, I was going to be too paralyzed to do anything else than looking at monkey money numbers.
+At that point, I knew that however high the stock price was, I was going to be too paralyzed to do anything else than looking at monkey money numbers anyway.
 And so I estimated how much cash I'd need to cover the house as well as the acquisition and profit taxes, kept a healthy margin (remember the thing about me not being a fiscal advisor?), and sold about 60% of my total stocks at $66.6 (hell yeah).

-And just like that, I made enough to afford our dream, and pay the taxes on it.
+And just like that, I had enough to afford our dream, and pay the taxes on it.

 ![the house of our dreams](https://balthazar-rouberol-blog.s3.eu-west-3.amazonaws.com/cant-enough-be-enough/house.webp "The house of our dreams")

 "Now, what about the remaining 40%?" an astute reader might ask?
-Well, that I could afford to lose, and didn't have any specific plan in mind for.
+Well, _that_ I could afford to lose, and didn't have any specific plan in mind for.
 They are still in the market, and are worth a pretty hefty sum of money.
 I didn't feel like I needed to convert them into cash for anything.
 If their value rises, good, if not, it might rise again, who knows?

 And with that, I was done.
 Or so I thought.